pramsey/pramsey.github.io/_posts/2015-12-17-whats-up-with-mr-loukidelis.md

 <more/>

 **Backgrounder for those from abroad:** Our [provincial government](http://www.gov.bc.ca) was recently caught destroying public records by an Officer of the Legislature, who produced a [detailed report](https://www.oipc.bc.ca/investigation-reports/1874) with a dozen recommendations on how to stop breaking the law so much.
 But rather than simply implementing the recommendations, the Premier instead appointed her **own** smart important guy, [David Loukidelis](https://www.linkedin.com/in/david-loukidelis-bba05449), to go over those recommendations and produce yet another set of **This Time It's For Real** recommendations for her to take **Very, Very Seriously**.
-Mr. Loukidelis produced [his report](http://www.cio.gov.bc.ca/local/cio/d_loukidelis_report.pdf) on Wednesday, and [the government said](http://thetyee.ca/News/2015/12/16/Loukidelis-Stop-Deleting/) it would "accept them all" (for certain definitions of the words "all" and "accept").
+Mr. Loukidelis produced [his recommendations](http://www.cio.gov.bc.ca/local/cio/d_loukidelis_report.pdf) on Wednesday, and [the government said](http://thetyee.ca/News/2015/12/16/Loukidelis-Stop-Deleting/) it would "accept them all" (for certain definitions of the words "all" and "accept").
 {: .note }

 <img alt="David Loukidelis" style="float: right; padding: 12px;" border="0" width="150" height="215"  src="http://1.bp.blogspot.com/-B0AXkiaWftQ/VnN3gdd-TyI/AAAAAAAAAkk/tG5Beceh7E4/s320/img_09-12_loukidelis.jpg" />

-Anyways, I wasn't even through reading the introduction to the [Loukedlis report](http://www.cio.gov.bc.ca/local/cio/d_loukidelis_report.pdf) on the [Denham report](https://www.oipc.bc.ca/investigation-reports/1874) on government information access policy when I hit this line:
+Anyways, I wasn't even through reading the introduction to the [Loukidelis report](http://www.cio.gov.bc.ca/local/cio/d_loukidelis_report.pdf) on the [Denham report](https://www.oipc.bc.ca/investigation-reports/1874) on government information access policy when I hit this line:

 > "Nonetheless, some observers have suggested in the wake of the investigation report that all emails should be kept."